MartinsJessica/repo-remoto/README.md

-# repo-remoto
+# repo-local

-Descrição inserida antes do clone localmente
+Descrição inserida no repositorio local depois do clone.